mims-harvard/CUREBench/gpt_oss_20b_info/tutorial_gptoss20b.md

 * Enable a built-in tool (`python`)
 * Register a **custom tool schema** (`get_weather`)
 * Set subset_size to 100 so it doesn't run full evaluation
 ---
+### Sampling Parameters
+Standard decoding options (not unique to GPT-OSS):
+- `temperature` = 1.0
+- `top_p` = 1.0

+Both are already included in the example config above.
+You can tune them like any other Hugging Face model.
+---

 ## 7. Fine-tuning Support